s0m3guy2004/FloatingDock-Modded/README.md

 # FloatingDockModded
-iPhone X dock for older devices, slightly edited by me to change some visuals.
-Only tested on iPhone 5S on iOS 12.4, isn't compatible with A12
+iPhone X dock for older devices, I've only tested on iPhone 5S on iOS 12.4, isn't compatible with A12.

 This tweak is a fork from DGh0st's [FloatingDock](https://github.com/DGh0st/FloatingDock).